qilin-editor/qilin-manager/README.md

   <h1>Qilin package manager</h1>
   <br>

-**qilin-manager** is a simple and minimal package manager which allows you to discover and install plugins and themes for Qilin.
+**qilin-manager** is a simple and minimal package manager which allows you to discover and install plugins and themes for [Qilin](https://github.com/qilin-editor/qilin-app).
 Packages are downloaded and prepared from GitHub.
 </div>

+>**Disclaimer**: `qilin-manager` *is not a replacement for NPM, Yarn or any other package manager*.
+In fact, `qilin-manager` was created especially with [Qilin](https://github.com/qilin-editor/qilin-app) in mind and relies on NPM itself.

 <h2 align="center">Installation</h2>